JUGGHM/PENet_ICRA2021/README.md

 # PEDC: Precise and Efficient Depth Completion
 This repo is the PyTorch implementation of our paper to appear in ICRA2021 on ["Towards Precise and Efficient Image Guided Depth Completion"](https://arxiv.org/pdf/.pdf), developed by
-Mu Hu, Shuling Wang, Bin Li, Shiyu Ning, Li Fan, and [Xiaojin Gong](https://person.zju.edu.cn/en/gongxj) at Zhejiang University and Huawei Shanghai.
+Mu Hu, Shuling Wang, Bin Li, Shiyu Ning, Li Fan, and [Xiaojin Gong](https://person.zju.edu.cn/en/gongxj) at Zhejiang University and Huawei Shanghai. x
+Create a new issue for any code-related questions.
+Feel free to direct me as well at muhu@zju.edu.cn for any paper-related questions.

 ## Results
 + The proposed full model ranks 1st in the [KITTI depth completion](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) online leaderboard at the time of submission.